-Using a content calendar is a great way to plan and ensure that you’re remaining balanced.
-You can find an excellent guide and templates to content calendars from HubSpot.
+Using a content calendar is a great way to plan and ensure that you remain balanced.
+You can find an excellent guide and templates for content calendars from HubSpot.

 Mistake #4: You’re Sending Social Media Traffic To The Wrong Place On Your Website.

 Sending traffic from social media to the wrong page is a big mistake that many companies don’t realize they are making.
 When you’re posting content, primarily promotional content, where are you sending your users?
 If traffic is high, but your conversions are low – you may want to reconsider the pages to which you are sending your traffic.

 Simply put — the pages on your website likely are not optimized for your social media campaigns.
 They are likely broad, trying to catch traffic of all kinds and drive them to convert.
 This is good and how your general web pages should be.
 However, your social campaigns will suffer if you’re not using dedicated landing pages.

 How you Can Fix it: Use Dedicated Landing Pages.

 A dedicated landing page is a page on your site designed specifically to generate leads and sales from a specific marketing campaign.
 These pages help reinforce brand and product messaging, minimize distractions, track user actions for particular campaigns, and encourage action.